Skip to content

 Configuration: Bash (scoped to git read-only commands via PreToolUse hook), Read.
 System prompt instructs the subagent to run git diff main, identify each change, and rate it against a checklist (correctness, test coverage, style, security).

-Why a subagent: review output is a structured artifact (markdown table of findings) that gets attached to the PR description.
-Keeping the review pass in its own context avoids the main agent rationalizing its own code.
+Why a subagent: the review output is a structured artifact, a markdown table of findings, that attaches straight to the PR description.
+Run the review in its own context and the main agent stops rationalizing its own code, which is the entire point.

-What broke: Reviewer was too lenient initially.
-We added a calibration prompt: “rate three sample diffs from this repo’s history and explain why each one passed or failed review.”
-That brought the false-positive rate to roughly 15%, acceptable for a self-review pass.
+What broke: Reviewer graded on a curve.
+Way too lenient out of the gate.
+A calibration prompt fixed it: "rate three sample diffs from this repo's history and explain why each one passed or failed review."
+That pulled the false-positive rate to roughly 15%, which is acceptable for a self-review pass and not for anything more.

 Tester (runs targeted tests)